 I believe that we are all trying to move towards connection, health, and aliveness.
 Being a human in this world is hard.
-We are shaped by our early relationships, the socio-cultural-political context we find ourselves in, and our collective histories.
+We are shaped by our early relationships, the systems we live in, and our collective histories.
 As we grow, parts of us become stifled, disavowed, and estranged in ways that may be unknown to us.
 We learn resilience and survival strategies in difficult situations that may not be sustainable for us now.

 You may be...